DManaswini9/-The-Cluster-Chronicles-Exploring-Data-Divisions-/README.md

+📌 Project Title
-"The Cluster Chronicles: Exploring Data Divisions"
+The Cluster Chronicles: Exploring Data Divisions

 This machine learning project segments Instagram users based on how often they use the platform and how much they spend.
 By applying multiple clustering algorithms (K-Means, K-Medoids, and Hierarchical Clustering), it identifies natural patterns in the data to support marketing and engagement strategies.

 ## 📌 Overview
-This project explores the behavioral segmentation of Instagram users by clustering them based on how often they visit the platform and their spending habits.
-It uses unsupervised learning techniques to reveal natural groupings in the data without prior labels.
+This project dives into the fascinating world of unsupervised machine learning by clustering Instagram users based on two behavioral features: how frequently they visit the platform and their spending rank.
+By applying and comparing multiple clustering algorithms, the project aims to uncover meaningful user segments — enabling data-driven personalization and engagement strategies.

 ## 📁 Dataset
 The dataset used is from Kaggle: [Instagram Visit Clustering Dataset](https://www.kaggle.com/datasets/chaandsheikh/instagram-visit-clustering)